fmd/busybox-nginx/README.md

 ## Nginx config

+First, edit `rootfs/rootbuilder-changes/package/nginx/nginx.mk` if you'd like to change the version from 1.7.3.
-Firstly, we're going to need to make some updates to `progrium/rootbuilder` - we need to add the nginx package to buildroot.
+Next, we're going to need to make some updates to `progrium/rootbuilder` - we need to add the nginx package to buildroot.
 From the top directory:

     sudo docker build -t progrium/rootbuilder rootfs/rootbuilder-changes
     cd rootfs && make config